-A charley horse is the common name for a muscle spasm.
+A charley horse is the common name for a muscle spasm or cramp.
 Muscle spasms can occur in any muscle in the body, but often happen in the leg.
 When a muscle is in spasm, it contracts without your control and does not relax.

 Muscle spasms often occur when a muscle is overused or injured.
 Things that might bring on a muscle spasm include:

 - Exercising when you have not had enough fluids (you're dehydrated).

 - Having low levels of minerals such as potassium or calcium.

 Some spasms occur because the nerve that connects to a muscle is irritated.
 One example is when a herniated disk irritates the spinal nerves and causes pain and spasm in the back muscles.

 Spasms in the calf often occur while kicking during swimming or running.
 They can also happen at night when you are in bed.
 Upper leg spasms are more common with running or jumping activities.
 Spasm in the neck (cervical spine) can be a sign of stress.

 When a muscle goes into spasm it feels very tight.
 It is sometimes described as a knot.
 The pain can be severe.